-Those who experienced trauma early in life may also be at a higher risk of experiencing depression.
+Those who experienced trauma early in life may also be at a higher risk of experiencing depression and substance use disorders.

 It is crucial for women who suffer from depression to take care of themselves.
 They should eat a balanced diet, exercise, get plenty of sleep, and seek an experienced therapist to help them on the road to recovery.
 Our team of counselors and therapists guides clients through how best to structure their lives and embrace the changes they need to make to get back to and maintain good mental health.

 Depression and anxiety are the most common mental health conditions in women, often occurring together.
 The worry and fear of anxiety cause a woman to feel bad, pushing her into a state of sadness and irritability.
 Irrational thoughts that frequently occur when panic sets in can lead to a depressive mood and overwhelming feelings.
 The presence of one disorder can easily trigger the other.

 Treatment for both anxiety and depression can occur simultaneously with the help and guidance of the trained professionals at Crossroads Maine.
 Reach out through the online form or by calling 877.978.1667.